-- Firstly, the term Tree Kangaroo serves as the collective common name for about 12 separate species in the genus Dendrolagus.
+- The term Tree Kangaroo serves as the collective common name for about 12 separate species in the genus Dendrolagus.
 The uncertainty about the number of member species arises from differences of opinion regarding classification among scientists.

-- Further, all members of this remarkable genus have one outstanding trait in common.
-That’s because the various species in the genus actually evolved as arboreal creatures.
-In addition, this group or remarkable animals remains the only known arboreal macropods.
+- All members of this amazing genus have one outstanding trait in common.
+The various species in the genus actually evolved as arboreal creatures.
+This group of remarkable animals also presently remains the only known arboreal macropods.

 - Individuals of the various species all typically remain very slow and clumsy on the ground.
-Additionally, the surprising mammal moves haltingly, and hops awkwardly.
-However, in the trees, it actually appears to be extremely agile and a surprisingly effective climber.
+The surprising mammal moves haltingly, and hops awkwardly.
+In the trees, though, it actually appears to be extremely agile and a very effective climber.

-- This fantastic creature also ranks as an amazingly powerful leaper, much like its terrestrial counterparts.
+- This fantastic creature also ranks as a highly powerful leaper, much like its terrestrial cousins.
 It has been seen to jump as much as 30 ft (9 m) from one limb to another.
-In addition, it can also jump to the ground from as high as 59 ft (18 m) without incurring injury.
+It can also jump to the ground from as high as 59 ft (18 m) without incurring injury.

 - Quite unfortunately, the IUCN currently lists the majority of known members in this incredible genus as Threatened.
-This listing appears in its Red List of Threatened Species.
-The reasons for this include habitat loss and hunting.
-But, the Tree Kangaroo also now faces the danger of climate change.
+This regrettable listing appears in its Red List of Threatened Species.
+Only a few varieties do not hold this sad status.

 Tree Kangaroo Physical Description

-The truly astonishing Tree Kangaroo continues to amaze us.
-That’s partly due to the fact that the animal evolved several adaptations extremely useful for an arboreal life.
+The Tree Kangaroo continues to amaze us.
+That’s partly because the animal evolved several adaptations useful for an arboreal life.
 For one thing, its back legs grow significantly broader and shorter than those of its terrestrial cousins.
-This provides better balance.
+This provides it with better balance.

-Furthermore, the incredible creature also possesses quite long, and extensively curved nails on those rear legs.
-However, these serve a far more important purpose than mere aesthetics.
-That because the magnificent mammal routinely, and quite effectively, uses these for gripping and climbing.
+The incredible creature also has quite long, and extensively curved, nails on those rear legs.
+These serve a far more important purpose than mere aesthetics.
+In fact, the magnificent mammal routinely, and quite effectively, uses these for gripping and climbing.

-In addition, much like terrestrial kangaroos, it remains physically incapable of sweating, to cool its body.
-Nevertheless, the mammal developed an alternate method of thermo-regulation.
-That’s because, instead of sweating, it licks its forearms and allows the moisture to evaporate, thereby cooling it.
+Much like terrestrial kangaroos, it remains physically incapable of sweating, to cool its body.
+The mammal developed an alternate method of thermo-regulation.
+Instead of sweating, it licks its forearms and allows the moisture to evaporate, thereby cooling it.

 - Kingdom: Animalia